 - EASY SET-UP, BREAKDOWN, AND STORAGE: With an easy-to-follow installation guide on the bag and pre-glued joints, assembly of this giant yard game is simple and easy, especially with the waterproof, lightweight nylon travel bag.

-- Two sturdy, classic outdoor lawn games are combined for an incredible value: 3 -hole bean bag toss or 3-hole washer toss
+- TWO CLASSIC GAMES IN ONE: Two sturdy, classic outdoor lawn games are combined for an incredible value: 3-hole bean bag toss or 3-hole washer toss

-- Includes two 26" L x 10" W game platforms featuring on-board scoring, with detachable legs for support
+- BEAN BAG TOSS AND WASHER TOSS IN ONE: Includes two 26" L x 10" W game platforms featuring on-board scoring, with detachable legs for support

 Go Have Fun